ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step01.md

 The first step is to create the application from a starter.
 To do this you will use the `ionic start` command.

 1. In a command prompt, change directory to your working folder
-1. Run the following command: `ionic start ionic-weather tabs --type=angular --no-link --cordova`
+1. Run the following command: `ionic start training-tabs tabs --type=angular --no-link --cordova`

 Let's dig into that command some more:

 - `ionic` - this is our wrapper around several other CLIs
 - `start` - command to start a new application
-- `ionic-weather` - the application's name
+- `training-tabs` - the application's name
 - `tabs` - the starter to use
 - `--type=angular` - create an Ionic v4 / Angular application
 - `--no-link` - do not ask to link the app to Appflow